miohtama/desfire/README.rst

 * Only some of the commands are implemented in the current alpha quality version, please feel free to add more.

+* Compatible with Python 2 and Python 3

 Background
 ----------